When Did Contemporary Art Begin?

 I hope you have found this blog post about Contemporary Art interesting and enjoyable.
 To find out more about some of the art movements and great artists, read here:

-If you have any questions or comments, please email me at sarahransomeart@gmail.com.
+If you have any questions or comments, i would love to hear them, please email me at sarahransomeart@gmail.com.

 If you enjoyed this blog post, you might like…